seeddisperser/standard-toolkit/packages/predicates/documentation/functions/isFalse.md

 > **isFalse**(`val`): `boolean`

-Compare the given value against a custom list of `falsey` values.
+Returns true if the given value is found in a case-insensitive list of "false" values.

-String values are not case sensitive.
+False values: ['', '0', 'false', 'nan', 'null', 'undefined']

-_0, '0', 'n', 'no', 'off', 'false', false_
+For a more liberal comparison/coercion to true or false see the converters package (@accelint/converters).

 ## Parameters